 The input data set or range to be sampled.

 When the aim is to select a set of samples from an existing dataset, the dataset must be a NumPy Array or a Pandas Dataframe and sampling_type option must be set to “selection”.
-The output variable (Y) is assumed to be supplied in the last column.
+A single output variable (y) is assumed to be supplied in the last column if xlabels and ylabels are not supplied.

 number_of_samples (int) – The number of samples to be generated.
 Should be a positive integer less than or equal to the number of entries (rows) in data_input.